 -C Clean up (remove) all regeneratable files generated by latex and bibtex or biber.
-This is the same as the -c option with the addition of dvi, postscript and pdf files, and those with extensions in the \$clean full ext configuration variable.
+This is the same as the -c option with the addition of dvi, postscript and pdf files, and those specified in the \$clean_full_ext configuration variable.

 This cleanup is instead of a regular make.
 See the -gg option if you want to do a cleanup than a make.